 All writers experience writer's block at some point in their career for a number of reasons.
-Alexander Hamilton, however, may have been the exception.
-As Miranda describes throughout the musical, Hamilton never lacked the motivation to write, especially when it came to The Federalist Papers.
-In "Non-Stop," Burr queries of Hamilton, "How do you write like tomorrow won't arrive? / How do you write like you need it to survive? / How do you write ev'ry second you're alive? / Ev'ry second you're alive?
+Hamilton, however, may have been the exception.
+As Miranda describes throughout the musical, Hamilton never lacked the motivation to write, especially it came to The Federalist Papers.
+In "Non-Stop," Burr queries of Hamilton, "How do you write like tomorrow won't arrive? / How do you write like you need it to survive? / How do you write ev'ry second you're alive?
 Ev'ry second you're alive?" ("The Official Page" n.d.).
-While this is indicative of Hamilton's unique ability to write even when it didn't seem as urgently necessary to outsiders, it also provides much needed inspiration for those that see the urgency, but simply cannot find the words.
+While this is indicative of Hamilton's unique ability to write even when it didn't seem as urgently necessary to outsiders, it also provides much needed inspiration for those who see the urgency but simply can not find the words.
 A song that serves a similar purpose is "My Shot," in which Hamilton states, "I'm a diamond in the rough, a shiny piece of coal / Tryin' to reach my goal.
 My power of speech: unimpeachable" ("The Official Page" n.d.).
 Although this song is less directly applicable to writer's block, it does have the potential to incite confidence in those who are doubting their writing abilities.
 The entire musical, in fact, is centered around Hamilton's obsession with his own perceived legacy, which carries the promise of encouraging one to write.